-Tuition support is normally paid to HE Providers in three instalments.
+Tuition support is normally paid to HEPs in three instalments.
 The first payment is made early in the AY with subsequent payments made shortly after the start of each term.
-The student's liability for the fee extends at each liability date, with the student becoming liable for the full amount if in attendance at the third and last liability date.
-This means that HE Providers will have to confirm attendance to the Student Loans Company (SLC) at each of the three liability dates to receive payment of each instalment.
+The students' liability for the fee extends at each liability date - becoming liable for the full amount if in attendance at the third and last liability date.
+This means that HEPs will have to confirm attendance to the Student Loans Company (SLC) at each of the three liability dates to receive payment of each instalment.
 This will affect withdrawals, suspensions and transfers for all students.